-The ITC will offset up to 26% of a commercial solar purchase in the form of a federal tax credit.
+The ITC will offset up to 30% of a commercial solar purchase in the form of a federal tax credit.
 To qualify for the ITC, a business must have a tax liability upon filing.
-The 26% tax credit is available through 2022.
-It will decrease again to 22% in 2023 before landing at 10% for commercial solar customers beginning January 1, 2024.
+The 30% tax credit is available through 2032.
+It will decrease again to 26% in 2033, and 22% in 2034.

 MACRS accelerated depreciation is available for every commercial solar system.
 This is a method of depreciation in which a business’ investments are recovered for tax purposes over a specified period via annual deductions.
 Currently, the solar asset can be fully depreciated in year1 due to the 100% Bonus Depreciation from the federal government.

 Some states have RECs as the performance incentive.
 A REC is a certificate that is earned from the state for every 1,000 kWh the solar system generates.
 RECs have a market value and are earned for a pre-determined number of years.
 In NJ for instance, solar owners earn SRECs that are a fixed value of $100 each for a period of 15 years.